pnsn/station_metrics/station_metrics/metrics/acc_spikes_gt_.34.md

 of impulsive events.
 On a healthy station in an ordinary hour it should be zero.
 A station producing several every hour is generating impulsive spikes that would waste the early warning system's attention, and the cause is usually
-mechanical: a sensor component that is not pivoting freely, a mass recentring, a loose cable, or animals and machinery at the site.
+mechanical: a sensor component that is not pivoting freely, a mass recentering, a loose cable, or animals and machinery at the site.
 A count that jumps on all channels of an instrument and at several nearby stations at the same time is much more likely to be a real earthquake.